Frequently Asked Questions

 Why doesn’t the app learn my individual 1RMs and use those instead of basing everything around the competition lifts?

 This is a design decision.
+Strength ratios provide important feedback that would not be apparent if using individual e1RMs for all lifts.
 Doing things this way helps you identify weak points so that you can figure out what areas you need to work on.
 For example, board presses or deadlifts from blocks are commonly done with 90% of your competition bench/deadlift 1RMs.
-If you find those easy, you can look for progress elsewhere.
-If you find them hard, you can consider your strength on those below standard and something you need to work on.
-If the app used independent 1RMs for all lifts, this relationship would disappear and you might spend time working in the wrong areas.
+If you find those easy, you can look for progress elsewhere since you are apparently strong at these variations.
+If you find them hard, you can consider your strength in those below standard and something you need to work on.
+If Sheiko Gold used independent 1RMs for all lifts, this relationship would disappear and you might spend time working in the wrong areas.

 You can find a collective view of your ratings by going to Dashboard > Exercises > Deadlifts, for example.
 You’ll see your post-workout self-evaluations there.
 If you see some that have been rated low you might consider switching to using those more often until things improve.
 Below we can see that this deadlift variation looks fairly proficient already.